flatironinstitute/CaImAn/README.md

 All the results and figures of the paper can be regenerated using this package.
 For more information visit this [page](https://github.com/flatironinstitute/CaImAn/tree/master/use_cases/eLife_scripts).

+## New: Voltage Imaging (June 2019)

+We recently added the code for analyzing voltage imaging data.
+The analysis is based on following objects:

+* `volparams`: An object for setting parameters of voltage imaging.
+It can be set and changed easily and is passed into the algorithms.
+* `MotionCorrect`: An object for motion correction which can be used for both rigid and piece-wise rigid motion correction.
+* `VOLPY`: An object for running the spike detection algorithm and saving results.

+To see examples of how these methods are used, please consult the demo_pipeline_voltage_imaging.py in demos.

 ## New: Code refactoring (October 2018)

 We recently refactored the code to simplify the parameter setting and usage of the various algorithms.
 The code now is based around the following objects: